Integralist/integralist.co.uk/content/posts/fastly-varnish.md

     }
   }

-  // force caching for methods that are otherwise normally uncached
+  // force cache 'lookup' for methods that are otherwise normally uncached
   // and mimic the standard behaviour of disabling 'request collapsing' if (req.method ~ "(POST|PUT|DELETE)") {
     set req.http.X-PassMethod = "true";